 - Not an immediate family member

 For further information, contact your child’s Award Leader or the Award Unit

 Record Book Assessment and Approval

 Once your child has completed the activities as designed in their Award, and it has been signed-off by their Assessors, they will submit their Record Book to their Award Leader.
 The Award Unit will then check all requirements, including any relevant documentation such as participation diaries and Adventurous Journey records.
-The final approval of The Duke of Ed is a policy of each State and Territory.
+The final approval of the Award is a policy of each State and Territory.

-Registration with The Duke of Ed Award in Australia provides Participants and recognised Volunteers limited insurance in the areas of personal accident and public liability while undertaking Award activities.
+Registration with the Award in Australia provides Participants and recognised Volunteers limited insurance in the areas of personal accident and public liability while undertaking Award activities.
 Please note:

 - If activities undertaken are considered to be in the high-risk category, then the responsibility and insurance is placed upon the Participant.

 - Insurance cover is only for Australia.
-If a participant is undertaking any activities for The Duke of Ed outside of Australia, they must make their own arrangements.
+If a Participant is undertaking any activities for the Award outside of Australia, they must make their own arrangements.

 Each State and Territory is responsible for the protocols surrounding the ‘Working with Children Check’.

-The Duke of Edinburgh's Award is committed to the safety and protection of all young people and has developed a manual of processes, policies and procedures aimed at minimizing all risk.
+The Duke of Edinburgh's International Award is committed to the safety and protection of all young people and has developed a manual of processes, policies and procedures aimed at minimising all risk.
 All Federal and State/Territory laws in relation to working with children, child protection, child safety, equal opportunity and anti-discrimination apply.